Scenes

 By using this puzzle, you can preview your scene on Apple devices in the AR mode.
 To do that, create the <a> HTML element on your app page and assign the link to the exported USDZ asset as its href parameter.

-For usage example, check out the Augmented Reality demo (also available in the Asset Store).
+For usage example, check out the Augmented Reality demo (source files available in the Asset Store).

-For best results, you should use glTF-compatible materials for your models.
+For best results we recommend you to have the glTF-compatible materials assigned on the exported models.
 See how to create them in Blender, 3ds Max, or Maya.

 raycast